 “You think everything tastes good,” frowned Adrian.

-Zuri stuck out his tongue at him, and Adrian stuck out his tongue in return.
+Zuri stuck out her tongue at him, and Adrian stuck out his tongue in return.
 Quarron barked out a short laugh over the exchange, and this gave Shane a slight smile.

 There were little moments here that made Shane feel like he was part of a family, and that feeling was rare considering the hard life he had led.

 “Well, we only have to be here a couple more weeks,” he said after a moment of thought.
 “After that, we can all go out to eat or something.
 I wouldn’t mind having a goodbye party.
 You folks are really the only ones here that I’ve gotten to know anyway.”